 Even Harold had one.

-We had made an Octopus poem activity 3 years ago.
+We had made an Octopus poem activity back in 2010 and Harold and Hannah really enjoyed it now.

 The girls painted the bottom blue to represent the ocean.
 Then I cut out a "body" and some tentacles and glued them on.
 I attached Velcro to the body and the back of the tentacles so they could attach them as we said the poem.

-We moved on to make hand octopuses as suggested in the MFW teacher manual.
+We also made hand octopuses as suggested in the MFW teacher manual.
 They traced their four fingers, then moved them over and traced them again to make 8, then they drew on a body and cut it out.

 I decided these would be added to an Ocean mural we would complete during this unit.